Peter-Pyshnyy/Y3D-Toy-Renderer/README.md

 **Building Notes**

-- All dependencies are either included in the project or are fetched using CMake
+- All dependencies are either included in the project or fetched using CMake
-- On some machines, the project may fail to configure or build properly unless the CMake generator is explicitly set to "Visual Studio 17 2022 Win64"
+- On some machines running Visual Studio, the project may fail to configure or build properly unless the CMake generator is explicitly set to "Visual Studio 17 2022 Win64"
 - Expect the first compilation to take longer

 _work in progress..._